Measurity/ModTemplateValheim/README.md

 ## I want to..

 - **Rename my mod**
   Add (or change) the `AssemblyName` property to the mod's .csproj file.
-Note that previous mods won't be uninstalled automatically.
+Note to remove the old mod DLL from BepInEx plugins folder in Valheim.
 Example:
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">
     <PropertyGroup>